Faculty Credentialing Policy

 - For labs that serve as supplemental instruction to a course, the lab instruction, coordination, or proctoring may be covered by an assistant with an appropriate baccalaureate degree in the teaching discipline or a related teaching discipline under the supervision of an appropriately credentialed faculty member.
 Undergraduate students may assist in lab coordination and proctoring but may not assign grades.

-- Online Courses: Prior to teaching the first online course for McNeese State University, faculty teaching online courses must present documentation indicating they have received appropriate training to deliver online instruction.
+- Online Course Instructors: Prior to teaching the first online course for McNeese State University, faculty teaching online courses must present documentation to their department heads indicating completion of appropriate training to deliver online instruction.

 President, Provost, and Office of Institutional Research and Effectiveness

 The president is the designated authority for hiring faculty at McNeese.
-The provost is responsible for verification and validation of all faculty credential requirements and maintains a personnel folder with documentation such as original transcripts, certifications, licensure, or other justification for each faculty member.
+The Office of Human Resources and Student Employment collects and maintains personnel documentation such as original transcripts, certifications, licensure, or other justification for each faculty member.
 The provost and the Office of Institutional Research and Effectiveness review transcripts and pertinent documentation for each faculty member as part of the hiring process.

 Deans and Department Heads